freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/concatenating-strings-with-plus-operator.md

 'My name is Alan,' + ' I concatenate.'
 ```

-**Note**
-Watch out for spaces.
+**Note:** Watch out for spaces.
 Concatenation does not add spaces between concatenated strings, so you'll need to add them yourself.

 Example: